Several board games on the market allow you to play alone and I have looked into what are the best solo board games on the market for 2023.

 The game is played in rounds until either side wins.
 Each round, you (as spirits) decide what to do (growing, gaining energy, playing cards), and then invaders answer by exploring and ravaging the land, building towns, and cities.
 This is done by drawing terrain cards, very similar to Pandemic, but with a lot more depth and options.

-Your spirit powers, destruction of towns and cities generate Fear and terror in invaders.
+Your spirit powers and destruction of towns and cities generate Fear and terror in invaders.
 Generating enough fear, so that the invaders have no wish to venture onto your island further, is your main tool to victory.

 On the other hand, if the invaders overrun you, destroy your spirit or their invader card deck runs out, you lose.